 - Phantom could be the real-time Panda algorithm as every site analysed had content quality problems that would have been picked up by Panda.

 - Phantom affects rich snippets in the SERPs.
 Sites that were hit by Phantom lost their rich snippets and vice versa.

 - Pure Spam manual action penalties were issues on the same day as Phantom algorithm tremor (28/11/15).

 - Ad Deception is a Phantom problem.
 Sites that blended their ads in with the page content, as well as the navigation.
 Google mentions ad deception in a newly released guideline around this time.

-- Clumsy user experience, including bad interfaces, are a Phantom problem too.
-Particularly infinite scrolling and overlays that are hard to maneuver
+- Clumsy user experience, including bad interfaces, are a Phantom problem too, particularly infinite scrolling and overlays that are hard to manoeuvre.

 - Low quality and disorganised supplementary content is a Phantom problem.
 For example, pages with scattered links and lists in the sidebars – bad for UX.